Audiometry Training

 18th Nov 2026 - Birmingham

-BSA Accredited - Audiometry for Beginners (2-day course)*
+BSA Certificate in Surveillance Audiometry (2-day beginners’ course)*

 This 2-day course runs in person in these locations on the following dates;